-If you need inpatient hospital care, you or someone on your behalf, should contact us for preauthorization.
 Keep in mind, if you need Emergency medical care, go to the nearest hospital.
 There is no need to call before you receive care.

 Please refer to the "Getting Approval for Benefits" section in this Booklet for further information.
-You can learn how to get preauthorization when you need to be admitted to the hospital for Emergency or non-emergency care.

 How Claims are Paid with Blue Cross Blue Shield Global Core